-The NWMI-Bengal chapter and the department of media studies, Jadavpur University (JU), organised a one-day panel discussion on the strengths and weaknesses of women’s magazines in Bengal.
+The NWMI-Bengal chapter and the department of media studies, Jadavpur University, organised a one-day panel discussion on the strengths and weaknesses of women’s magazines in Bengal.
 The programme was enriched by the participation of a visiting delegation of Bangladeshi journalists.

 The programme involved a lively exchange of ideas with a four-member visiting delegation of Bangladeshi journalists belonging to the Bangladesh Nari Sangbadik Kendra, Dhaka, led by Parveen Sultana Jhuma, assistant editor with the daily Shokaler Khobor.
 She was accompanied by Shazada Pervin, special correspondent with GTV, Dhaka, Dilruba Khan, senior sub-editor with Daily Destiny, and freelance writer Bonoshree Dolly.

 After a visit to the community radio station at Jadavpur University, the Bangladeshi guests described how their country’s successfully used community radio to reach out to people in remote locations and manage the natural disasters in the country.
 Conversations with slum children trained to anchor programmes on nutrition and health revealed how the JU used the radio to spread awareness on evils like child marriage, and impart health information such as how to manage pregnancy.
 Another programme, Shunyo theke shuru (starting from zero), is used to get primary and middle school children to enjoy mathematics.